aroc/Bootstrap-Scroll-Modal/README.md

 Cross-Browser Tested
 --------------------

 I've tested the modal on IE7+, Safari, Firefox 4+ and Chrome.
-Let me know if you find any compatiility issues.
+Let me know if you find any compatibility issues.